kraftwerk28/spigot-tg-bridge/README.md

       # other chat id's...
     ```

 7. You can extend `config.yml` with more tweaks, which are described in the table below, but it's not nesessary, plugin will use default values instead, if they're missing.
+Also, check out the [example](src/main/resources/config.yml).

 8. Re-run server or type `tgbridge_reload` into server's console.